How to Get a Medical Marijuana Card: Your Complete Guide

 • ✓ Medical marijuana laws vary significantly by state in the US.

-• ✓ The application process typically involves an online or in-person submission and a fee.
+• ✓ The application process typically involves fees and documentation.

 How It Works